Jakson-Almeida/TikTokFullExtension/README.md

    - Wait a few seconds for automatic updates
    - Check browser console for error messages

+5. **🎯 API Download Issues**
+   - Check console for API call attempts and responses
+   - If APIs fail, the extension automatically falls back to browser method
+   - Some TikTok videos may not be accessible via APIs due to restrictions

 ### Error Messages

 - **"Not on TikTok"**: You're not currently on a TikTok page
 - **"Error occurred"**: There was an issue checking authentication
 - **"Could not establish connection"**: Content script communication issue - refresh the page
+- **"API failed, using browser method"**: API calls failed, falling back to browser download
+- **"All APIs failed"**: All external APIs are unavailable, using browser method

 ## 🤝 Contributing